edwinraphael/django_Ebook/README.md

-created a admin user with username=admin password=admin,only admin can   manage genre and adding books and other users can view the books and post comment
+created a admin user with username=admin password=admin,only admin can   manage genre and adding books and other users can view the books and post comment(review)